cyverseuk/cyverseuk-util/app_tutorial/agaveapps.md

 ![Final folder structure](finalfolder.png)

 ### Registering App in Agave
-Now that our assets are in place, we can register our app in Agave using the JSON file we wrote earlier (If needed, refresh your access tokens with `auth-tokens-refresh`).
+Now that our assets are in place, we can register our app in Agave using the JSON file we wrote earlier: [TutApp.json].
+(If needed, refresh your access tokens with `auth-tokens-refresh`).
 Navigate to where the file is stored (we'll assume you've named it TutApp.json) and run the apps-addupdate command: